zameel7/GCSJLeaderboard/README.md

     - Then click on the + Enable APIs and Services button.

+    - Search for Google Sheets API and enable it

 - Step 3: Create a Service Account

     - Now that the API is enabled, it will direct you to a page where you can configure the settings for the API.